johanley/julian-date/README.md

 ## A Confusion of Julians

 These are two separate ideas whose names are nearly the same:
-- a `Julian date` is a number of days since a day in the distant past
+- a `Julian date` is a nus a calendar like our present day `Gregorian calendar`, but with slightly different rules
-- the `Julian calendar` is a calendar like our present day `Gregorian calendar`, but with slightly different rules
+- the `Julian date` is number of days since a day in the distant past
-- the `Julian date` is not married to the `Julian calendar`
+- the `Julian calendar` it married to the `Julian calendar`

 Fun fact: they are named after two different Julians!